 While healthy nutrition should be the number one priority in our lives, most of us tend to take it for granted.
-The internet nowadays seems to pass everything off as a joke and with all this consumption, maybe the memes have led us to believe that fast foods are not as unhealthy.
+Nowadays, the internet seems to pass everything off as a joke, and with all this consumption, maybe the memes have led us to believe that fast food is not as unhealthy.
 We have lied to ourselves with jokes such as “Exercise?
-More like extra fries” until it has become a norm.
+More like extra fries” until it has become the norm.

 Passing through a fast food restaurant seems to happen more often than we may care to admit.
-The service is quick and the food is “finger-licking.”
-But perhaps if we look into what we are actually putting into our bodies we would think twice.
+The service is quick, and the food is “finger-licking.”
+But perhaps if we look into what we are actually putting into our bodies, we would think twice.
 Maybe it’s time we act like our parents, such that when the thought of fast food comes to our mind, we quickly remind ourselves that there’s rice in the fridge.
-An occasional treat won’t hurt but making this a regular habit may cause adverse effects on our body.
+An occasional treat won’t hurt, but making this a regular habit may cause adverse effects on our bodies.

-Here are a few reasons why you should reduce your intake of fast foods:
+Here are a few reasons why you should reduce your intake of fast food:

-- They increase the risk of heart diseases
+- They increase the risk of heart disease

-The intake of too many fast foods has been linked to heart diseases.
-The main concern when it comes to fast foods is that they provide an imbalanced amount of macronutrients.
+The intake of too many fast foods has been linked to heart disease.
+The main concern when it comes to fast food is that it provides an imbalanced amount of macronutrients.
 The food components in fast food contribute to a lot of heart-related diseases.
 Sugar leads to weight gain and obesity, high salt content increases blood pressure, and excessive saturated fat raises cholesterol in the body.
 These may eventually turn into problems such as diabetes, cancer, high blood pressure, cardiovascular disease, heart attacks or a stroke.

 What Should You Do to Keep Your Heart Healthy?